Azure/azure-powershell/src/ResourceMover/docs/Add-AzResourceMoverMoveResource.md

 # Add-AzResourceMoverMoveResource

 ## SYNOPSIS
-Creates or updates a Move Resource in the move collection.
+Create a Move Resource in the move collection.

 ## SYNTAX